KimmoKAhola/The-IoT-Temperature-Observer/README.md

 Time required to implement this project yourself: 6-10 hours depending on experience.

 # Objective
-- [ ] What insights you think it will give

-I chose this project to lay the foundation to a larger personal project, sort of a proof of concept.
-The idea behind it is to give me a deepened understanding for microcontrollers, python and coding in general.
+I chose this project to lay the foundation to a larger personal project, sort of a proof of concept to see if it is possible to implement a larger sensor network for personal use.
+The idea behind the project is to give me a deepened understanding for microcontrollers, python and coding in general.
+I expect this project to give great insight into the different problems that has to be considered before implementing IoT, such as protocols and power usage.
 # Materials needed

 | Product | Quantity | Link  | Description | Price (SEK) |